marietrull/Task_Manager_Project_3_API/README.md

 # Task_Manager_Project_3
 Task Manager for GA Homework Assignments

-##USER STORIES
+## User Stories
-1) User opens the app - they either register for a new account or login
+1) User opens the app - they either register for a new account or login.
+Users are stored in a model.
+User Model consists of UserID, Password, Homework_id.

 ![alt text](https://i.imgur.com/iNGSYYD.png)

-2) User is taken to the home page - by default they will see the "Homework" tab with a list of current assignments
+2) User is taken to the home page - by default they will see the "Homework" tab with a list of current assignments.
+Assignments are stored in a model.
+Assignment Model consists of AssignmentID, Name, Github_Link, Notes, Completed.

 ![alt text](https://i.imgur.com/Dn9IVRA.png)